SourJello/SAFER/README.md

 ### Local development with hot-reload (via Docker Compose):

 Run this to start the app in development mode with debug settings:

+```bash
+docker compose up --build --force-recreate
+```

 This will:

-Build the app in Debug mode using Dockerfile.dev Expose the API on http://localhost:5050
+Build the app in Debug mode using Dockerfile.local Expose the API on http://localhost:5050
 Open port 5005 for debugger attachment
 Mount your code into the container (optional enhancement)

-```bash
-docker compose up --build --force-recreate
-```
+### Dev/Stage
+Todo

 ### Production
 To build and run the production configuration (e.g., Release mode only):